allandunham/melange/README.txt

 # NOTE:
 # This program was developed and tested on
 # Ubuntu 16.04
 #
+# Currently only works with .PNG files
+#
 # Instructions assume you already have a
 # Dragonchain level-1 node setup with credentials